Treat coarse sediment

 The soil type within the catchment will influence the type and size of sediment requiring removal and the treatment system will need to be designed and sized accordingly (Table 1).
 A coarse sand (1000μm) has a settling velocity of 0.1 metres per second (m/s) whereas a very fine sand (125μm) has a settling velocity of 0.011m/s.
 Therefore, to remove a very fine sand requires slower water velocities and a longer detention time which typically requires a larger structure.

 Usually a simple, open, pond-like structure (e.g. sediment basin) is adequate to reduce the velocity sufficiently to enable coarse and medium sediments to settle out, provided it is sized appropriately for the site conditions when considering catchment area, soil types, local rainfall and hydrology.
 Dense vegetation, such as grasses and reeds, can also act to slow water velocity and physically trap coarse sediments and other pollutants, such as leaf litter and rubbish (plastics etc.).

 *NB: Assuming a sediment basin is part of the wetland design

 Table 1 on the main treatment system page provides more details on main treatment processes, type of flow treated and land uses treatment systems have been primarily used in.

 This page should be cited as:

-Department of Environment and Science, Queensland (2022) Treatment systems for agriculture – Treat coarse sediment, WetlandInfo website, accessed 13 April 2023.
+Department of Environment, Science and Innovation, Queensland (2022) Treatment systems for agriculture – Treat coarse sediment, WetlandInfo website, accessed 1 February 2024.
 Available at: https://wetlandinfo.des.qld.gov.au/wetlands/management/treatment-systems/for-agriculture/treat-sed.html